 His hockey background dates back to his youth days where he spent his high school playing career at West Anchorage (Alaska) and International Falls (Minn.)
 High School, which included playoff and state tournament appearances.
 From there he spent two seasons in the United State Hockey League, playing for the Dubuque Fighting Saints and the Rochester Mustangs, making a National Tournament appearance in 1990-1991.
 Wise played in 83 games during two seasons in the USHL and totaled 51 points.
 He scored 22 goals and added 29 assists, while also totaling 140 penalty minutes.

-Wise and his wife Rachel have a son, Ethan, and a foster son, Noah.
+Wise and his wife Rachel have two sons, Ethan and Noah.

 |2012-13||7-18-0 (.280)||7-13-0 (.350)||6th|